AztecProtocol/interview-tests/senior-software-engineer/README.md

 - Your ability to write an http service of production quality, with all considerations that entails.
 - Your ability to write clean, idiomatic TypeScript.

-Please include with your submission, a section at the end of this document, detailing any theoretical optimisations that could be made to the algorithm to improve its performance.
+Please include with your submission, a section at the end of this document or within code, detailing any theoretical optimisations that could be made to the algorithm to improve its performance, considering that at scale this system would have to deal with blocks containing many thousands of entries.

 ## Rationale